Skip to content

 If you decide to distract, you can “derail the incident by interrupting it” (Right to Be).
 Abusers are often trying to silence their targets.
 You can push back by:

-• Amplifying the original content posted by the person under attack (like, upvote, retweet, etc.).
+• Amplifying the original content posted by the person under attack (liking, upvoting, retweeting, etc.).

-• Drawing attention away from the abuse and the abuser by (for example) responding with puppy photos or flooding a hashtag with funny gifs.
+• Drawing attention away from the abuse and the abuser by (for example) responding with a flood of memes.

 • Reporting the abusive content and the abuser’s account to the platform on which it appears.
 While platforms do not always take action, it’s always worth a shot.
 Follow these guidelines for reporting online abuse.